-All schools in England have a Governing Body which is responsible for overseeing some of the strategic decisions a school faces.
+All schools in England have a Governing Board which is responsible for overseeing some of the strategic decisions a school faces.
 A key role is to act as a ‘critical friend’: to support, to challenge, to ask questions, ultimately to represent the school community.